JavaScript Required

 Blacklisting is where security stops being theoretical and starts killing demand.
 If Google Safe Browsing flags your site, users can get an interstitial warning in Chrome and other browsers.
 Even when you still appear in results, click through rate tanks because people understandably don’t want to gamble with malware.

 In Google Search Console, this often appears under Security Issues or Manual Actions.
 The key detail is that remediation and recovery are separate phases.
 Cleaning the infection is step one.
 Getting warnings lifted and rebuilding trust signals takes longer, and it’s easy to misread that lag as “SEO not working”.
+This phased approach is critical for restoring algorithmic alignment and discoverability.

 Lost discoverability: why recovery is slower than the hack